Call Centre Security Experience Scorecard – Completion Guide

 • Containment – Some callers will have all of their needs met by your self-service capabilities, but others will still need agent assistance.
 Please indicate how many callers hang up after using one or more self-service features.

-Self-Service Questions Screenshot
+Self-service Questions Screenshot

 Self Service Questions